striker561/Cropper/README.md

    pip install -r requirements.txt
    ```

-   Also install ffmpeg and make sure it's in your PATH.
-(If you don't, pydub will complain.
-You have been warned.)
+   **You must also install [ffmpeg](https://ffmpeg.org/download.html) and make sure it's in your PATH.**
+   If you don't, pydub will complain and nothing will work.
+(Seriously, ffmpeg is required for audio processing!)

 2. **Prepare your audio files:**